 Take some time to pray and ask God to provide you wisdom and discernment for the task ahead.
 We frequently want to get into doing things and neglect prayer, but this is extremely important.

-Once you are ready to move forward, there are a few questions that each of us need to answer about giving.
+Once you are ready to move forward, there are a few questions each of us need to answer about giving.
 This should happen before we begin to look at any charitable organizations:

 How Much To Give?